atmasphere/mc-coal/docs/source/server_api.rst

       - **spawn_npcs** -- A boolean indicating whether to spawn villagers.
       - **spawn_animals** -- A boolean indicating whether to spawn animals.
       - **spawn_monsters** -- A boolean indicating whether to spawn monsters.
+      - **view_distance** -- An integer indicating the number of chunks of world data the server sends the client (Min: 3, Max: 15).
       - **player_idle_timeout** -- An integer indicating the number of minutes before an idle player is kicked (zero means never) (Min: 0, Max: 60).
+      - **max_players** -- An integer indicating the maximum number of players that can play on the server at the same time.
       - **spawn_protection** -- An integer radius of the spawn protection area (Min: 0, Max: 24).
       - **enable_command_block** -- A boolean indicating whether to enable command blocks.
       - **snooper_enabled** -- A boolean indicating whether to send snoop data regularly to snoop.minecraft.net.